-USC Office of Compliance
+USC Office of Ethics and Compliance

 Elements of an Effective Compliance Program

 The following principles have been recognized as important elements for an effective compliance program:

 - Effective compliance oversight, including the designation of a compliance officer to oversee compliance efforts;

 - training and education;

 - Internal disclosure mechanism (e.g., help and hotline);

 - Prompt investigation and appropriate enforcement and corrective action.